jasperingo/unwanted-json/README.md

 ## Usage

 - Download the zip of the latest release
+- The release contains:
-- Add the library files to your includes path
+  - The header file in the includes directory
+  - The src file in the src directory
 - Include the header file as so `#include <unwanted_json.h>`
+- Add the header file to your includes path
+- Add the src file to your sources path

 ## Build